AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/project-team-overview.md

 product-area: projects;agile-and-teams
 navigation-topic: plan-a-project
 title: Project Team overview
-description: The Project Team is a group of users associated with a project.
-Users listed under the People area of a project are the users who make up the Project Team.
+description: Users that are associated with a project in some capacity make up the project team.
+Users listed under the People area of a project are the users who make up the project team.
 author: Alina
 feature: Work Management
 exl-id: ceb25fb1-57fc-476c-b92c-fc41aadc0b5b
 ---
 # Project Team overview

-A project team is a group of users associated with a project.
+Users that are associated with a project in some capacity make up the project team.
 Users listed under the People area of a project are the users who make up the project team.
+For example, users who are assigned to work on the project or the project owner are part of the project team.

 ## Project Team members